Stephen Gange: Professional Biography

+Beginning in 2009, he served as the department's Deputy Chair and PhD program director until 2012 when he was appointed as the school's Senior Associate Dean for Academic Affairs.

 In 2015, he was appointed by Provost Robert Lieberman in a newly designed university role as Executive Vice Provost for Academic Affairs of Johns Hopkins University.
 In this role, Gange provides leadership in academic affairs across the university, enhancing the educational experience for Johns Hopkins students, and fostering innovations in teaching and learning.
 He oversees the Office of International Student and Scholar Services, directs the Student Services Excellence Initiative (SSEI), and launched both the University Registrar and Student Enrollment and Accounts Management (SEAM) organizations.

 Between 2020-2, he chaired the university COVID-19 Return to Campus Steering Committee and academic program continuity workgroup that was responsible for the operational and policy changes across the university.
-This included coordinating and executing complex changes to operations with senior leadership, consultative bodies, school and university business units, and external groups (including peer schools, parents, and university associations).
-Moreover, this group developed and communicated policies and changes in numerous venues, including responsibility for the university’s main source of information and dashboards (covidinfo.jhu.edu), universitywide resources for faculty and students (keepteaching.jhu.edu), and co-authoring university wide correspondence on policy and procedural changes.
-He organized and participated in more than a dozen universitywide townhalls as well as numerous school and constituent-focused town halls.

 During Summer 2022, Gange stepped in to lead the Johns Hopkins Center for Talented Youth on an interim basis and help the organization navigate a challenging period after it was forced to cancel several of its flagship summer courses with little advance notice due to insufficient staffing.

 Beginning May 1, 2023, with the departure of Sunil Kumar, Gange served as interim provost until Ray Jayawardhana assumed the position on October 15, 2023.
-He is continuing as Executive Vice Provost as part of Provost Jayawardhana's leadership team.
+He is continuing as Executive Vice Provost.